Vaibhavs10/jekyll-now/about.md

 ### Projects

-	Jio-Bot: A data-aggregation bot to help and visualize the extent of problems people are facing with Reliance Jio
+- Jio-Bot: A data-aggregation bot to help and visualize the extent of problems people are facing with Reliance Jio

-	Blog: Analysing India's public data to derive insights
+- 'Blog': Analysing India's public data to derive insights

-	10 days of Deep Learning: A short crash cource into application of DL in Natural Language Processing
+- 10 days of Deep Learning: A short crash cource into application of DL in Natural Language Processing

 ### Contact me